Hologic: History

 In June 2020, Hologic collaborated with Grifols, a global producer of plasma-driven medicines, to increase Spain's testing capacity for COVID-19.

 In November 2020, Hologic won a $119 million contract from the U.S. Department of Health and Human Services and the Department of Defense to help expand production facilities in three states, Wisconsin, Maine, and California, with the goal to provide 13 million COVID tests per month by January 2022.

-In January 2021, the company announced it would acquire Biotheranostics and its breast and metastatic cancer test portfolio for $230 million and SOMATEX for $64 Million.
+In January 2021, the company acquired Biotheranostics and its breast and metastatic cancer test portfolio for $230 million as well as SOMATEX for $64 Million.

 In April 2021, the company announced it will acquire Mobidiag, a molecular diagnostics firm with multiplex technology, for $795 million.
 The acquisition completed in June 2021.

 In March 2022, Hologic became the title sponsor of the WTA Tour in women's professional tennis.
 As part of the sponsorship, the company was also named the "official health partner" of the Women's Tennis Association.

 In April 2024, Hologic agreed to acquire British medical device manufacturer Endomag for $310 million.
 The acquisition completed in July that year.

 In 2025, Hologic acquired Gynesonics for $350 million, which developed the Sonata System, an ultrasound imaging device for uterine fibroids.

-In October 2025, private equity firms Blackstone and TPG announced they had agreed a deal to buy Hologic for $18.3 billion including debt, taking the company private.
+In October 2025, private equity firms Blackstone and TPG announced they had agreed to a deal to buy Hologic for $18.3 billion including debt, taking the company private.
 It was reported to be the largest medical devices deal in almost two decades, since Boston Scientific bought Guidant Corp for $27 billion in 2006.